-Never throw out strawberries again once you learn how to keep strawberries fresh in the fridge!
+Never throw out strawberries again once you learn how to clean strawberries with salt and vinegar and the trick for keeping them fresh in the fridge!

-- Fill a large bowl or sink with one part white vinegar to 10 parts water.
+- Fill a large bowl or sink with one part white vinegar and one part salt to 10 parts water.

 - Drain and rinse berries in plain water.